 Special thanks to David Bullock, John Chard, John Ollier and the staff of Stockport Local Studies Library for assistance with this article.

 Daniel Bullock, son of Thomas, and founder of Bullock Brothers in Stockport, spent some time in Leamington Spa helping his cousin James with the family business there (Edward Bullock died in 1876) and is recorded living with him in the 1881 census.
-Soon afterwards, however, he moved to Stockport: the first Bullock Brothers studio there was at a house (which no longer exists) known as 'Woodland Bank', 108 Wellington Road South - portrait cards exist with that address and dated 1882.
+Soon afterwards, however, he moved to Stockport: the first Bullock Brothers studio there was a house (which no longer exists) in 'Woodland Bank', 108 Wellington Road South - portrait cards exist with that address and dated 1882.

-The Wellington Road studio at 'Woodland Bank' (the map above, from around 1900, reveals that the name actually belong to the whole row, although the name plaque was on 108) was a little outside the town.
+The Wellington Road studio at 'Woodland Bank' (the map above, from around 1900, reveals that the name actually belonged to the whole row, although the name plaque was on 108) was a little outside the town.

 ... when the new building shown here, designed by local architects Austin Smith:Lord, which includes engineering workshops and teaching space, was erected on the site.
 In 2011 it was named 'Building of the Year' at the annual Manchester Society of Architects awards.
 (Yes, really.)